Affiliate links on Android Authority may earn us a commission. Learn more.

-To trust that Android smartphone and many other devices are secure from piracy, these popular streaming services make use of Google’s Widevine DRM platform.
-As one of the industry’s oldest DRM services, it’s estimated to be installed on some 4 billion devices around the world.
+To trust that Android smartphones and many other devices are secure from piracy, these popular streaming services make use of Google’s Widevine DRM platform.
+As one of the industry’s oldest DRM services, it’s estimated install base stands at some 4 billion devices around the world.

 Widevine implements a selection of industry standards to protect content as it’s transferred over the internet and played back on devices.
 For a quick overview, it makes use of a combination of CENC encryption, licensing key exchange, and adaptive streaming quality to manage and send video to users.
 The idea is to simplify the amount of work on the service provider’s end, by supporting multiple levels of streaming quality based on the security capabilities of the receiving device.

-Security Level 2 only requires that cryptography but not video processing be carried out inside the TEE.
+Security Level 2 only requires that cryptography, but not video processing, be carried out inside the TEE.
 L3 applies either when the device doesn’t have a TEE or when processing is done outside of it.
 However, appropriate measures must still be taken to protect cryptography within the host operating system.

 How Widevine is implemented

 Android devices support either L1 or L3 security levels, depending on hardware and software implementations, as does Chrome OS.
 The Chrome web browser on desktops will only ever support L3 at maximum.
 If your device is only L3-compliant, you’re capped at sub-HD resolutions.
 Only L1 secure devices with processing taking place entirely in the TEE can playback HD or higher quality content from Widevine-secured services.

 Notably, Widevine doesn’t charge a license fee in order to implement its protection technology.
 So there’s no financial reason why some smartphones are missing out.

 Widevine doesn't charge a license fee.
 Instead, hardware manufacturers only need to pass a certification process.